ryanhalabi/ryanhalabi.github.io/_posts/2016-5-1-Hello-World.md

 Interestingly enough, it was the third point that proved the hardest.
 In the past month however I finally discovered my true calling, analyzing allrecipes.com!i

-While this is something that has already been done ([a link][1] [1]:http://www.princeton.edu/~jmcohen/recipe-recommendation.pdf"Link").
+While this is something that has already been [done](http://www.princeton.edu/~jmcohen/recipe-recommendation.pdf).
 I feel the it satisfies the above criteria.

 My plan is
 1. Collection user and recipe data